anBertoli/go-microservice-project/README.md

 Both the layers could be wrapped with middlewares to add functionality, such as logging, rate limiting, metrics, authentication and so on.
 It’s common to chain multiple middlewares around an endpoint or service.

-The two layers division and the middleware (decorator) pattern enforce a more strict separation of concerns and help to reuse (business-logic) code when needed.
+The division in two layers and the middleware (decorator) pattern enforce a more strict separation of concerns and allows us to reuse code when needed.
 Adding a new transport for your services will be just a matter of writing some adapter functions.

 ----------------- image here

-### Services
+## Services

 As anticipated above, services implement all the business logic of the application.
 They are agnostic of the concrete transport method used to expose them to the world.
 In other words, you can reuse the same service to provide similar